thoughtbot/Argo/README.md

 ## Installation

-Until CocoPods fully supports Swift projects, my recommended method of installation is to use git-submodules.
+Until CocoaPods fully supports Swift projects, my recommended method of installation is to use git-submodules.
 Add this repo as a submodule to your project repo, then add the project file to you workspace.